sensu/sensu-docs/content/sensu-go/6.5/operations/deploy-sensu/install-sensu.md

 ---

 This installation guide describes how to install the Sensu backend, Sensu agent, and sensuctl command line tool.

-If you’re trying Sensu for the first time, we recommend setting up a testing environment using the [Sensu Go workshop][14].
+These instructions explain how to install Sensu for proof-of-concept purposes or testing in a development environment.
+We recommend using a [supported package][14] to follow this guide.

+To build from source and install Sensu from a [binary distribution][23], follow the [Sensu Go installation instructions on GitHub][44].

 {{% notice note %}}
-**NOTE**: The instructions in this guide explain how to install Sensu for proof-of-concept purposes or testing in a development environment.
+**NOTE**: If you’re trying Sensu for the first time, consider following the the [Sensu Go workshop](https://github.com/sensu/sensu-go-workshop) instead.
+The workshop includes a local sandbox environment and a collection of resources designed to help new users learn and test Sensu.<br><br>
-If you will deploy Sensu to your infrastructure, we recommend one of our supported packages, Docker images, or [configuration management integrations](../configuration-management/), as well as securing your installation with transport layer security (TLS).
+If you will deploy Sensu to your infrastructure, we recommend securing your installation with transport layer security (TLS) in addition to using one of our supported packages, Docker images, or [configuration management integrations](../configuration-management/).
 Read [Generate certificates](../generate-certificates) next to get the certificates you will need for TLS.
 {{% /notice %}}

 Sensu downloads are provided under the [Sensu commercial license][13].

-Sensu Go is packaged for Linux, Windows (agent and CLI only), macOS (CLI only), and Docker.
+Sensu Go is packaged for Linux, Windows (agent and sensuctl only), macOS (sensuctl only), and Docker.
 Review [supported platforms][5] for more information.

 ## Architecture overview